midl-xyz/midl-js/apps/docs/root/hooks/useAccounts.md

 # useAccounts

-Provides access to the connected user's accounts
+Provides access to the connected user's accounts and connection state.

 ## Import